gregbuehler/mongodb-express-redux-mithril-universal-start/README.md

 ## Choose between browserify or webpack

    site/config/environment has config.useWebpack option.
+   Default is using browserify.
+To use webpack, uncomment this.

    If true, webpack is used.
 You should run `npm run build` to build using webpack